 There are many routes to the top of Snowdon itself (in Welsh 'Yr Wyddfa') with some big paths that can get crowded, but when you look across the horizon of a hundred hills you'll know why it's so popular.
 Here's all you need to know about the routes up Snowdon.

 The Snowdon range consists of glacial corries, knife-edged aretes and some very big mountains.
-There are a variety of routes to the top of Snowdon with different degrees of challenge, but all with tremendous scenery and breathtaking views.
+There are a variety of routes to the top of Snowdon (Yr Wyddfa) with different degrees of challenge, but all with tremendous scenery and breath-taking views.
 Llanberis path and the Ranger track are the easiest way to the top, with Rhyd-Ddu, up the Pyg and the Miner's tracks other popular routes.
 The Snowdon Horseshoe should only be tackled by experienced walkers with steady nerves.
 Here's all you need to know about the routes up Snowdon (Yr Wyddfa).

-Follow the links to OS Maps for detailed routes, or find the paper Snowdon maps for your trip at the bottom of this article.
+Follow the below links to OS Maps for detailed routes, or find the paper Snowdon (Yr Wyddfa) maps for your trip at the end of this article.